Cian911/flink-home/README.md

 All things K8s

 ##### MQTT

-MQTT Stuff
+Code and documentation pertaining to the setup and running of an MQTT broker can be found [here](./kubernetes/README.md)

 ##### InfluxDB

-InfluxDB stuff
+Code and documentation pertaining to the setup and running of an InfluxDB can be found [here](./kubernetes/README.md)

 ##### Apache Flink

-Flink stuff
+Code and documentation pertaining to the setup and running of an Apache Flink be found [here](./kubernetes/README.md)

 ##### Bento

-Vento bento hento stuff for vents
+TBD

 #### Case

-Link off to STL files for printing sensor hosuing.
+STL files can be found for the custom sensor hosuing and case [here](./case/README.md)